yasiryagi/helpdesk/roles/council-members/README.md

 For smaller, and perhaps more creative and subjective KPIs, it may make more sense to leave it as a "free for all".
 In this case, the Council sets a deadline, picks the best Deliverable(s), and rewards the Submitter(s) as per the rules.

 ##### First Come, First Served
-For smaller, perhaps more time sensitive KPIs, one could choose a format where anyone can enter, but each Submitters Deliverable is reviewed by the chronological order they are submitted.
+For smaller, perhaps more time sensitive KPIs, one could choose a format where anyone can enter, but each Submitter's Deliverable is reviewed by the chronological order they are submitted.
 The first acceptable Deliverable(s) is granted the reward(s).

 ##### Other
-In addition the varieties outlined, other formats can be defined and chosen if they are more appropriate for a specific KPI.
+In addition to the varieties outlined, other formats can be defined and chosen if they are more appropriate for a specific KPI.

 A "new" Council must honor any agreements and rules set by their predecessors, for as long as the rules say so.